Know the rules before you apply for your next Hilton card

 If you like Hilton points, you can do well with any of the Hilton hotel credit cards:

-- Hilton Honors American Express Card comes with an 80,000 Hilton Honors bonus points after you spend $1,000 in purchases on the card in the first three months of card membership.
-Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $5,000 in purchases on the card in the first six months.
+- Hilton Honors American Express Card comes with a welcome offer of100,000 Hilton Honors bonus points after you spend $1,000 in purchases on the card in the first three months of card membership.
+Plus, you can earn up to $100 in statement credits on eligible purchases made on the card at any of the Hilton family hotels in the first 12 months of membership.

 - The Hilton Honors American Express Aspire Card comes with 150,000 Hilton points after you spend $4,000 on purchases within the first three months of account opening (read our Hilton Aspire review)